 We’re big fans of responsible dog owners and we now have a special status just for them.
 The new ‘Responsible Dog Owner Status’ means MDC will reward those owners with a discount on registration costs if they meet certain criteria.
-Take a look at our Factsheet (PDF, 342KB) for more information.
+Take a look at our factsheet for more information.

 Dog Owner Responsibilities